-In addition to the efforts made by the study staff to keep your personal information confidential, we have obtained a Certificate of Confidentiality from the United States federal government.
+In addition to the efforts made by the study staff to help keep your personal information confidential, we have obtained a Certificate of Confidentiality from the U.S. Federal Government.
 This certificate protects researchers from being forced to tell people who are not connected with this study, such as the court system, about your participation.
-Any publication that results from this study will not use your name or identify you personally.
+Any publication of this study will not use your name or identify you personally.

-People who may review your records include (insert name of site) IRB, National Institutes of Health (NIH), government or regulatory agencies, study staff, and the study monitors.
+People who may review your records include: the U.S. Food and Drug Administration (FDA), (insert name of site IRB), National Institutes of Health (NIH), study staff, study monitors, and drug companies supporting this study.
 Also, the Certificate of Confidentiality does not prevent you from releasing information about yourself and your participation in the study.
-The certificate cannot keep the United States government from auditing or evaluating federally funded projects such as this one.
+The eCertificate cannot be used to resist a demand for information from personnel of the United States Government that is used for auditing or evaluation of Federally funded projects or for information that must be disclosed in order to meet the requirements of the federal Food and Drug Administration (FDA).

 Even with the Certificate of Confidentiality, if the study staff learns of possible child abuse and/or neglect or a risk of harm to you or others, we will tell the proper authorities.